paul-uu/todo/README.md

 * PWA enhancements
 * User Authentication :heavy_check_mark:
 * Routing :heavy_check_mark:
-* Mobile-first and Material design
+* Mobile-first and Material UI design
-* CSS pre-processing :heavy_check_mark:
+* CSS pre-processing with SASS :heavy_check_mark:
 * BEM styled naming convention
 * Accessibility
-* more, probably
+* Type Checking via Typescript

 ### Why?
 This project is my attempt at learning and combining a number of Frontend tools, techniques, and best practices.
 And what better use case than the iconic, yet humble Todo App.